MohamedAshraf701/gradient-icon/README.md

 ## License

-This project is licensed under the [MIT License](https://zaid.digital).
+This project is licensed under the [MIT License](https://github.com/MohamedAshraf701/gradient_icon/blob/main/LICENSE).

+## Changelog

+See the [CHANGELOG](https://github.com/MohamedAshraf701/gradient_icon/blob/main/CHANGELOG.md) for a history of changes in the package.

+---

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+## Contributing

+Contributions to the `gradient_icon` package are welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

+---

 ## Acknowledgements